Find the best places in LA to view the iconic Hollywood sign.

 2 best views of the Hollywood sign

 Many tourists want a picture of the Hollywood sign as a momento of their trip to LA.
 Unfortunately you can't get up-close to the sign because that would be considered trespassing.
 The LAPD monitor the sign, and have motion sensors, alarms and loudspeakers in place for anyone who breaches it.

 However, there are some viewpoints where you can snap a great photo.

 1. Go to the West Terrace of the Griffith Observatory.

 The free Griffith Observatory in Brentwood, is perched on a hilltop with great views of the Hollywood sign from its West Terrace.
 Drive up the Griffith Observatory, or take a 10-minute, inexpensive DASH bus to the Observatory from the Vermont/Sunset Red Line Station in Hollywood.

-The Hollywood Highland Center is a retail, restaurant and cinema complex on Hollywood Boulevard on the Walk of Fame.
+The Ovation Hollywood is a retail, restaurant and cinema complex on Hollywood Boulevard on the Walk of Fame.
 It's home to the Dolby Theater that hosts the Academy Awards.
 A set of stairs leads to an overlook with distant views of the sign (pictured).
 Parking is difficult around this area, so consider alternative transport.